 - Has Sean done any side projects or sang with other bands?

 Sean sang on one of Lore's songs (called "Haunting") and also sang on a L'ame Immortelle song released in 2001 called "Life Will Never be the Same Again".
-Sean also helped arrange the vocal melodies on that song.
+Sean also helped with some minor arrangement of the vocal melodies.
+LAM also did a remix of a Pig song in 2016.

 - What country is LAM from?